sjcomeau43543/HappinessReport/README.md

 You may have project teams of up to 3 people.

-The timeline is:

-- Wednesday February 15 -- Project Proposals
-- Tuesday February 23 -- Prototype Presentation & Feedback
-- Thursday March 2 -- Final Submission (with video) (grading criteria below)
-- Note: expect interspersed labs where you will work on your projects / receive feedback as part of Thursday labs.

 Proposal
 ---

 Create a proposal document addressing the following points.
 Use the points as headers in your document.

 - Basic Info.
-The project title, your names, e-mail addresses, GitHub ids, a link to the project repository (I encourage you to make it a public repo).
+The project title, your names, e-mail addresses, GitHub ids, a link to the project repository (I encourage you to transfer your work to a public repo after the course).
 - Background and Motivation.
 Discuss your motivations and reasons for choosing this project, especially any background or research interests that may have influenced your decision.
 - Project Objectives.
 Provide the primary questions you are trying to answer with your visualization.
 What would you like to learn and accomplish?
 List the benefits.
 - Data.
 From where and how are you collecting your data?
 If appropriate, provide a link to your data sources.